-As a college or university student looking for an internship or applying for your very first job, it’s understandable that you might be a little anxious about how to write that all-important CV.
+If you are a College or University student looking for an internship or your first job, you could be feeling anxious about writing that all-important CV.

-With the recent influx of people into the job market, it is important to reflect your expertise and ability well in your CV in order to stand out from the crowd.
+With plenty of students and fresh graduates entering the job market each year, it is important to reflect your expertise and ability well in your CV in order to stand out from the crowd.
 As such, to ensure that you are ahead of the competition, we’ll show you how you can write a winning resume that highlights your capabilities.

 In this article, you’ll learn: